Cristian Măcelaru

 Cristian Măcelaru (born 15 March 1980, Timișoara, Romania) is a Romanian conductor.
-He is currently music director of the Orchestre National de France and of the Cincinnati Symphony Orchestra.
+He is currently music director of the Orchestre National de France, of the Cincinnati Symphony Orchestra, and of the Cabrillo Festival of Contemporary Music.

 Biography

 Măcelaru is the youngest child from a family of 10 children.
 He studied violin in his youth.
 He continued his music studies in the United States.
 He graduated from the University of Miami in 2003 with a B.M. degree.
 He was concertmaster of the Miami Symphony Orchestra, the youngest concertmaster in the orchestra's history.

 Măcelaru further continued his music studies at Rice University, where he developed his interest in conducting.
 His mentors included Larry Rachleff.
 Additionally, while at Rice, he conducted the Houston Youth Orchestra, and was a violinist with the Houston Symphony Orchestra for two seasons.
 He also took master classes in conducting with such mentors as David Zinman, Rafael Frühbeck de Burgos, Oliver Knussen and Stefan Asbury, at the Tanglewood Music Festival and at the Aspen Music Festival.
 From the Solti Foundation, he received its Emerging Conductor Award in 2012, and the Solti Conducting Award in 2014.

 In 2011, Măcelaru became assistant conductor of The Philadelphia Orchestra.
 He was promoted to associate conductor of the orchestra in 2012, and held this post until 2014.
 He then served as conductor-in-residence with the orchestra from 2014 to 2017.
 In 2015, Măcelaru first guest-conducted the Cincinnati Symphony Orchestra in a Cincinnati Opera production of Il Trovatore, and returned to the Cincinnati Symphony for his subscription concert debut with the orchestra in January 2016.
 He has been music director of the Cabrillo Festival of Contemporary Music since 2017.